drewbelf/blog/content/posts/2024/0310_oscars.md

 ## 6. American Fiction

-I really enjoyed this satire of the expectations the publishing world (& entertainment culture more broadly) burdens Black artists with.
+I really enjoyed Cord Jefferson's satire of the expectations the publishing world (& entertainment culture more broadly) burdens Black artists with.
 It often felt less like a single story than two different stories spliced together, which unfortunately left the film as a whole a little disjointed.
 Jeffrey Wright's performance is amazing.
 I don't think he'll win Best Actor, but I think he should.

 ## 5. The Holdovers